Alanmp1857/textUtils/README.md

-TextUtils
+# TextUtils

 A tool for analyzing text data.
 It is a simple ReactJS project or website in which we can Analyze text.

-What Can We do from Textutils ?
+# What Can We do from Textutils ?

-1)Clearing the text
+1) Clearing the text
-2)UPPERCASE
+2) UPPERCASE
-3)lowercase
+3) lowercase
-4)Extra Spaces Remover
+4) Extra Spaces Remover

 Also has Dark Mode.